 The first moment we knew we were on to something was when we set up some basic landing pages for email capture, ran some initial Facebook ads pushing traffic to it, and took home 35% of visitors’ emails in the first week.
 Over the next 8 weeks, we gathered 11,000 emails from people who were apparently psyched for the launch of this company they just heard of.
-On May 1 on Indiegogo, we raised $45,000+ on a $50k goal, and we ended up with $284,000 in preorders in a month and a half.
+On May 1 on Indiegogo, we raised near to our $50k goal whilst receiving a substantial amount of preorders.
 After that, I feel like there was no stopping us.

 Since launch, what has worked best to attract and retain customers?

 I have a firm belief that people buy things from people they like, and they actively avoid giving money to people they do not.
 So honestly, the #1 thing we do is personalization: replying to every email within an hour; replying to every FB comment; picking up the phone on the first ring (no robo-voice); no linking to FAQs to answer questions… just answer the freaking question; personal handwritten notes; free swag bags if you find the Easter Eggs on our site; packaging details; and so much more.
 Every time someone interacts with S&G, I want them to feel like they could have just had a convo with someone they legitimately like.

 Beyond that, our content always leans towards surreal and ridiculous, and because of that, we have what I consider to be the most differentiated brand in the entire bedding industry.
 Our ads make people stop and say “What the f--- did I just see??” and I can’t tell you what that does for our clickthrough.